-Google Play Services thus allows your smartphone to benefit from the latest versions of applications without upgrading to the latest version of Android.
-This does not include all applications, however; it’s mostly for Google’s homebrewed apps (Gmail, Google+, Google Play, etc.).
-However, applications using Google's services, of which there are many, may also be affected.
+Google Play Services thus allows your smartphone to benefit from the latest versions of apps without upgrading to the latest version of Android.
+This does not include all apps, however; it’s mostly for Google’s home-brewed apps (Gmail, Google+, Google Play, etc.).
+However, apps using Google's services, of which there are many, may also be affected.

 In essence, it means that any version of Android, from Android 2.2 up, can benefit from new apps and features, independent of updates to the OS.
 It's essentially a way of fencing in fragmentation and ensuring that as many users as possible can continue to enjoy Android.

-Google Play Services generally consumes between five and ten percent of your battery.
-In other cases, it’s more alarming: some users have seen Google gobble up 80 - 90 percent of their battery.
-The problem is that this situation is increasingly common.
-It usually arises after an Android OS update.
+Google Play Services generally consumes a low amount of battery, just a few percentage points.
+However, in other cases, users have seen Google gobble up an inordinate amount of battery after an Android OS update.
 The most likely reason is an incompatibility issue between your Android version and that of Google Play Services.

-- Remove updates to the application (Settings > Applications > All > Google Play Services > Uninstall updates).
+- Remove updates to the app (Settings > Applications > All > Google Play Services > three dots menu > Uninstall updates).
 You might need to head to Settings > Security > Device Administrators and disable Android Device Manager first.

 - Disable the synchronization of Google data (Settings > Accounts.
 Here, press the menu button (three dots) and disable Auto-sync data).

-Does that clear things up?
+We hope that this has cleared up some of the mystery around this enigmatic app.
 Do you have any more questions?
 Let us know in the comments.